 Also known as: Multiple lipoprotein-type hyperlipidemia

-- LDL test (increased)
+- Increased LDL cholesterol

-- HDL test (decreased)
+- Decreased HDL cholesterol

-- Bile acid-sequestering resins
+- Bile acid-sequestering resins.

-- Fibrates (such as gemfibrozil)
+- Fibrates (such as gemfibrozil and fenofibrate).

-- Nicotinic acid
+- Nicotinic acid.

 - Early atherosclerotic heart disease